Henning von Krusenstierna: Military career

 In 1906, von Krusenstierna left the Naval Staff for a period of ten years, during which he was entrusted with other assignments and positions.
-From 1906 to 1909 he served as head of the Military Office of the Ministry for Naval Affairs (Sjöförsvarsdepartementets kommandoexpedition) and then as chief of staff of the Inspector of the Navy's Exercises at Sea, an office which later corresponded with that of the Flag Captain of the Chief of the Coastal Fleet.
+From 1906 to 1909 he served as head of the Military Office of the Ministry for Naval Affairs (Sjöförsvarsdepartementets kommandoexpedition) and then as chief of staff of the Inspector of the Navy's Exercises at Sea, an office which later corresponded with that of the Flag Captain of the Commander-in-Chief of the Coastal Fleet.
 He was promoted to commander in 1909.
 When the change of naval minister took place in 1910 within Rear Admiral Arvid Lindman's first cabinet, he became Minister for Naval Affairs and head of the Ministry for Naval Affairs on 10 June 1910 (after Carl August Ehrensvärd), and thus he was reunited in government with his eldest and best friend.
 After the resignation of the cabinet in 1911, von Krusenstierna returned to the Inspector of the Navy's Exercises at Sea and served in 1912 and 1913 as Flag Captain aboard the coastal defence ships Oden, Äran and Oscar II, during which he was promoted to captain in 1912.

 After the outbreak of World War I, the navy was mobilized and von Krusenstierna was assigned to command one of its coastal defence ship divisions between 1914 and 1916 with Rear Admiral Wilhelm Dyrssen as the Inspector of the Navy's Exercises at Sea.
 During this time, he was also called by the then Minister for Naval Affairs Dan Broström to the task of being the first military expert to participate in the Ministry for Naval Affairs with the drafting of a bill to the Riksdag of 1914 regarding a new defence order.
 The neutrality protection force continued and von Krusenstierna stayed with his division on various Swedish coastlines in the Baltic Sea and the Gulf of Bothnia.
 In 1916, the then Chief of the Naval Staff, Vice Admiral Ludvig Sidner, resigned, and von Krusenstierna was appointed his successor, who was at the same time appointed rear admiral.
 With this he took over his most important office, which he retained until his retirement in 1927.